 When visiting Traverse City, you will find in addition to many outdoor activities a number of fun things to do from shopping for anything involving cherries and visiting museums to attending the annual film festival or a theater event.
+In the spring the cherry blossoms are a must see.
 Don’t miss:

 American Spoon: With several locations throughout Michigan, this is my go to place for the best in jams, jellies, fruit butters, salsas, grilling sauces, maple syrup, dried cherries, granola and more made from locally sourced ingredients.
 I highly recommend the Sour Cherry Jam or Spoon Fruits.
 230 E. Front Street.